 I was having a heated discussion with our Maintenance Supervisor.
-We were talking about Oklahoma Section 8 inspection and the Section 8 Inspection requirements to pass an inspection the first time.
+We were talking about the Section 8 program and the Section 8 Inspection requirements to pass an inspection the first time.

 I was trying not to let my frustration show.